In an emergency

 Use social media and texting to contact friends and family.
 This will help keep the phone lines clear for emergency calls.

-If you must go outside, wear protective gear such as masks and goggles and keep your skin covered.
-Glasses are fine but do not wear contact lenses because they cause corneal abrasions.
+If you must go outside, wear protective gear such as face masks and goggles and keep your skin covered.

 Do not drive during heavy ashfall.
 It can clog the engine and damage your vehicle.

-You may need to stay at home or isolate in short-term accommodation if you are feeling sick or caring for someone who is sick or dependent.
+You may need to stay at home or isolate in short-term accommodation if you're feeling sick or need to care for someone who is ill.